Applying for a License

 The NASCLA Accredited Examination Program was designed to reduce redundant licensing requirements and assist contractors who need to be licensed in multiple jurisdictions.
 For more information on the benefits of taking the NASCLA exam instead of the AZ ROC trade exam visit NASCLA's website.

-AZ ROC has reorganized several exams.
-The knowledge needed for these classifications remains the same, what classification you apply for will depend on the scope of work you plan on doing and the experience you already have.
+• AZ ROC has reorganized several exams.
+The knowledge needed for these classifications remains the same.
+Which classification you apply for will depend on the scope of work you plan on doing and the experience you already have.
 You must meet the minimum experience requirements in order to apply for the classification.

 Please refer to the ROC's classifications page for complete descriptions of these classifications. https://roc.az.gov/license-classifications

-• The Applicant and Qualifying Party must submit copies of the payment transaction receipt from their background checks.
+• Copies of the payment transaction receipt from the background check for every person named on the License Application Form.
 Click here to learn more and to submit a background check.
+Background checks expire 90 days from the completion date.

 • LLC's and corporations are required to register with the Arizona Corporation Commission.
 Partnerships are required to register with the Arizona Secretary of State.